Susan M. Kootnekoff

 Susan previously served as in house corporate counsel with a major corporation and as counsel with a regulatory agency.
 She also has knowledge and experience in securities law.
 Her diverse background allows her to draw on a broader base of knowledge and experience than is typical in today’s legal profession.

-Susan holds a Bachelor of Laws degree from Queen’s University and a Bachelor of Arts degree (in public administration with high honours) from the University of Saskatchewan.
+Susan holds a Bachelor of Laws degree from Queen’s University and a Bachelor of Arts degree (in public administration with a minor in political science) from the University of Saskatchewan.
 She has been a member of the Law Society of Alberta since 1994 and the Law Society of British Columbia since 2015.
-In Alberta, she practiced various areas of law in both Calgary and Fort McMurray.
+In Alberta, Susan practiced various areas of law in both Calgary and Fort McMurray.
 Living and practicing in Fort McMurray made a lasting impression on Susan.
 It was in this isolated and unique community that her interest in employment law took hold.